Hicks Hall, Building 53, Suite 2800Phone: (904) 620-2920Fax: (904) 620-2469E-mail: email@example.com

 There could be several reasons:

 Bright Futures is initially estimated based on enrollment of 15 hours.
 Your award will be adjusted to reflect the actual number of hours for which you’ve registered.
 If you have the academic award, Bright Futures will pay $103 per credit hour.
 If you have the Medallion award, Bright Futures will pay $77 per credit hour.
-Please refer to the Cashier’s Office website.
+Please refer to the Student Financial Services Office website.

 NOTE: If you've added or dropped a class today, the amount estimated will not adjust until overnight.